cjw6k/mf2bench/var/sources/how_to_add_another_domain.md

 Hiya!
 So cool you are here.
-You must be familiar with the Indieweb and your PR must include only the domain you own of your own user account! ^_^
+You must be familiar with the Indieweb and your request must include only the domain you own of your own user account! ^_^

 By contributing your domain name to the list found here, you retain the right to have it immediately removed in a PR published by you or by a designate.
 If